jingwenzhang1118/jingwenzhang1118/programing.md

 ## CS50 Programming with Python

 <img style="border: 0px solid; width: 180px; height: 120px; float:left; padding:0px 30px 200px 0px" src="/images/cs50p.webp" alt="" class="inline-block">
-CS50 Programming with Python (CS50P) is another open course offered by Harvard University.
+CS50 Programming with Python (CS50P) is another course offered by Harvard University.
 It covers topics such as functions, arguments, and return values (oh my!); variables and types; conditionals and Boolean expressions; and loops.
 It also teaches how to handle exceptions, find and fix bugs, and write unit tests; use third-party libraries; validate and extract data with regular expressions; model real-world entities with classes, objects, methods, and properties; and read and write files.

 My codes for the *Problem sets* are linked below.
 The original questions of each topic/week can be found on <a href="https://cs50.harvard.edu/python/2022/" target="_blank">CS50P's website</a>.
 <br>